Sri Lanka To Start Registration Process For 2024 Voter List

-(MENAFN- IANS) Colombo, Jan 1 (IANS) The registration process of Sri Lanka's 2024 voter list is to start on Monday, Chairman of the Election Commission R.M.A.L.
-Rathnayake said.
+COLOMBO, Jan 1 (NNN-XINHUA) – The registration process of Sri Lanka's 2024 voter list starts today, Chairman of the Election Commission, R.M.A.L.
+Rathnayake said, yesterday.

-Announcing the commencement of the process, Rathnayake told journalists on Sunday that instructions have been issued to relevant officials, Xinhua news agency reported.
+Announcing the commencement of the process, Rathnayake told journalists that, instructions have been issued to relevant officials.

-He added that they initially planned to start the registration process on February 1, but the commission decided to expedite the process due to the upcoming presidential election in 2024.
+He said, they initially planned to start the registration process on Feb 1, but the commission decided to expedite the process due to the upcoming presidential election in 2024.

-In late November, Sri Lankan President Ranil Wickremesinghe told the Parliament that both presidential and parliamentary elections would be held in 2024 in the South Asian country.
+In late Nov, Sri Lankan President, Ranil Wickremesinghe, told parliament that, both presidential and parliamentary elections would be held in 2024.– NNN-XINHUA

 Legal Disclaimer: